 Brisbane residential areas have parking rules in place to ensure parked or stopped vehicles do not affect local access or traffic flow.
-Parking illegally can be frustrating for neighbours and the community.
-Residents are often prevented from accessing their home or local area.
+Parking illegally can be frustrating for neighbours and the community who may be prevented from accessing their home or local area.
 If vehicles are illegally parked, Council can help.

 Understanding where vehicles are allowed to park can help you work out whether there is illegal parking in your area.

 Drivers are responsible for making sure their vehicle fits in the available space.
 This includes the space between driveways, which may be too small for parking.
-If a vehicle is parked across any section of a driveway, contact Council and request enforcement.
+If a vehicle is parked across any section of a driveway on the road, contact Council and request enforcement.
 If this problem occurs regularly, please complete the Parking Issue Register and return it to Council to assess the most effective solution.

-If a car is parked across a driveway, preventing access, on a yellow line or disobeying official parking signs, contact Council to request enforcement.
+If a car is parked across a driveway, preventing access, on a yellow line, disobeying official parking signs or not parked in accordance with the Road Rules, contact Council to request enforcement.

 All motorists must leave at least three metres of clear roadway beside their vehicle.
 This allows large vehicles, such as waste collection vehicles, to access local streets.
 If the waste collector cannot access bin with the mechanical arm due to vehicles parked along the street, the bins will be emptied manually.